LanceEvangelista/ENG2112PA4/README.md

 plt.figure(figsize=(8, 5))
 plt.bar(avg_hometown.index, avg_hometown.mean(axis=1))
 ```
-Using `avg_gender.mean(axis=1)` takes the averages of the 4 subjects, using `axis=1` specifying the mean of the row should be taken, and turns them into 1 overall average.
+Using `avg_hometown.mean(axis=1)` takes the averages of the 4 subjects, using `axis=1` specifies the mean of the row should be taken, and turns them into 1 overall average.
+Using .index for the x-axis tells Python to use the indexes within the dataframe as the x-axis; in this case, the indexes are Luzon, Visayas, and Mindanao.

 ### To graph by Gender: